litespeedtech/litespeed-prometheus-exporter/README.md

 The LiteSpeed Prometheus Exporter is a specially designed Prometheus application and uses the LiteSpeed Enterprise or the OpenLiteSpeed Web Server controller to export Prometheus compatible data which can also be used by Grafana and other compatible applications.

+Besides giving useful information about LiteSpeed itself, it is an integral part of the LiteSpeed Containers product, in particular in exporting to Prometheus statistical information useful about individual user's resource consumption.
+If LiteSpeed Containers are activated, cgroups information will be automatically exported.

 ## Installation

 These installation instructions assume you're downloading the compressed binary and installing from there, which will work for most x64 environments.
 You can also build the package from the included Makefile if you need it on another architecture.